 A chip carving knife is a carving tool that removes small material from a flat surface in a single piece.
-The blade helps you get cuts of your choice and carvings over the wooden surface.
+The blade helps you get cuts and carvings over the wooden surface.

 If you are working on a detailed task, look for specific knives for chip carving.
 Make use of a knife with a comfortable grip and razor-sharp blade.
 Detail knives or stab knives have a small carving blade.

 A whittling knife allows you to play around with wood lying around.
 You do not need the skills to use the knife.
 It gives you room to be creative outdoors.
-When you want to use the carving knife, gather your tools and material.
+Gather your tools and material when you want to use the carving knife.
 Make sure your blade is well-sharpened.

 Whittling knives come in different forms.
 Knives designed for whittling tend to be non-folding knives.
 That makes them less convenient for on-the-go wood carving.
 A fixed blade makes them more sturdy, and their handles sit more comfortably than pocket knives.
-There are also folding knives that are ideal for whittling, and some pocket knives.
+There are also folding knives ideal for whittling and some pocket knives.

 Bench Carving Knives

-You cannot do anything to improve a poor-quality steel blade or force it into holding an edge.
+You cannot do anything to improve or force a poor-quality steel blade into holding an edge.
 Consider a bench carving knife with an ergonomic handle.
-The handle should not be too wide for a comfortable grip in my hand, and the extension of the knifepoint beyond the handgrip is too long.
+The handle should not be too wide for a comfortable grip on my hand, and the extension of the knifepoint beyond the handgrip is too long.

-A long-bladed bench knife is for debarking walking sticks, for long whittling cuts, and shapes.
-It is ideal for beginners, long whittling strokes as debarking walking sticks, or rounding over the corners of a practice block.
+A long-bladed bench knife debarks walking sticks for long whittling cuts and shapes.
+It is ideal for beginners, long whittling strokes as debarking walking sticks or rounding over the corners of a practice block.
 The long blade pushes fingers away from the wood.
 You can use it for rough-out work but avoid detail or shaving work.

-Straight-edged woodcarving chisels are ideal for defining straight lines and border work in relief carving.
+Straight-edged woodcarving chisels define straight lines and border work in relief carving.
 It also makes intricate shapes and designs for fine art.
 Keep the knives sharp, as they are for fine detail work.
-You are allowed to use them to draw on wood, or even do a full mini-sculpture.
+You can use them to draw on wood or do a full mini-sculpture.
 Wood carving gouges work on both green wood and dry wood.

 Gouges carve grooves without the corners of the tool digging into the wood.
 They remove excess wood from a flat surface, where the corners of a flat chisel dig in and get stuck.
 It allows you to stop-cut around round objects.
-Gouges are called Spoon, Macaroni, and Fluterini, and a spoon gouge makes concave cuts in tight areas.
+A spoon gouge is called Spoon, Macaroni, and Fluterini, making concave cuts in tight areas.